Human rights in Norway: Indigenous rights

 The Sami people are the inhabitants of the northernmost parts of Norway, Finland, Sweden, and the Kola Peninsula of Russia.
 Despite the bureaucratic boundaries existing between the four states, the Sami people continue to operate as a single group, bonded through their rich cultural and linguistic connections.
 Despite there being over 50,000 people living and identifying as a Sami person, there is no official state registry defining the Sami people as Indigenous in Norway.

 Various pieces of legislation have been enacted to protect the cultural and linguistic heritage of the Sami people.
 The Norwegian Sami Act (1987) provided a legal and verified definition of a Sami, as someone who 'has Sami as a first language, or whose father or mother or one of whose grandparents has or had Sami as a first language, and who considers themselves a Sami".
 1980 saw the creation of the Sami Rights Commission, which was enacted to address the economic and political issues of the Sami people.
 It was this that led to the creation of the Sameting, also known as the Norwegian Sami Assembly.
 This body mainly serves to ensure the rights of the Sami people, and sustain Norway's commitment to accomplish their international obligations.

 In today's world, the Sami people hold a large amount of autonomy, and have their own parliament to which they elect, called the Samediggi.
 After years of struggle, their autonomy is also protected by the Norwegian constitution, which states that "the authorities of the state shall create conditions enabling the Sami people to preserve and develop its language, culture and way of life".

 LGBT+ rights

 There exists legislation designed to prohibit discrimination based on sexual orientation and gender identity, in the broad scope of housing, employment, citizenship, and access to services provided by the government.
-Despite this, targeted violence towards transgender peoples is still not considered a hate crime within Norwegian legislation.
+Despite this, targeted violence towards transgender individuals is still not considered a hate crime within Norwegian legislation.
 The Norwegian Association of Gender and Sexual Diversity reported repeated concern about the lack of disclosure of sexual orientation as a reason for hate crimes.
 The government is attempting to address these concerns through more thorough and consistent training and education for police on LGBT+ discrimination.